mainkoon81/Study-Autonomous-Car-Prep-01/README.md

  - the **state** gives us all the information we need to form predictions about a car's future location.
 But how to represent and how it changes over time?
 <img src="https://user-images.githubusercontent.com/31917400/40849581-393d5822-65ba-11e8-90d0-dbe5439a8cbd.jpg" />

- - The Takeaway: In order to predict where a car will be at a future point in time, you rely on a motion model.
+ - [The Takeaway]: In order to predict where a car will be at a future point in time, you rely on a **motion model**.
- - Uncertainty: It’s important to note, that no motion model is perfect; it’s a challenge to account for outside factors like wind or elevation, or even things like tire slippage, and so on.
+ - It’s important to note, that no motion model is perfect; it’s a challenge to account for outside factors like wind or elevation, or even things like tire slippage, and so on.

+The `predict_state( )` should take in a state and a change in time, dt (ex.
+3 for 3 seconds) and it should output a new, predicted state based on a constant motion model.
+This function also assumes that all units are in `m, m/s, s, etc`.
 ```

 ```